 The OSUCCC – James has more than 500 open clinical trials at any given time, with some of the world’s latest discoveries available to clinical trial patients right here in Columbus, Ohio.
 In fact, patients have access to more of this nation’s leading-edge, targeted treatments and drugs than at most hospitals in America.

-OSUCCC – James is one of only four U.S. cancer centers funded by the National Cancer Institute to conduct phase 1 and phase 2 clinical trials.
+OSUCCC – James is one of only a few U.S. cancer centers funded by the National Cancer Institute to conduct phase 1 and phase 2 clinical trials on novel anticancer drugs.
 These trials go only to centers that demonstrate an exemplary capacity for research and clinical care, the expertise to deliver the latest in treatments, and the infrastructure to interpret and track treatment results.

 Additionally, Ohio State has nearly 300 cancer researchers dedicated to understanding what makes each patient’s cancer grow, move, metastasize or reoccur.
 Because of the OSUCCC – James’ NCI Phase 1 and 2 approvals, these experts can move research discoveries into clinical trials and make them available to patients sooner.